Beckhol/CS-Notes-CS50/Week 3 - Algorithms/Notes.md

 # Notes

-For an computer, it just like a black box.
+For an computer, it is just like a black box.
 It takes an input, processes it and return an output.

 <img src="image-20220714205215848.png" alt="image-20220714205215848" style="zoom:50%;" />